 Indulge in some R&R at a Traditional Turkish Hammam

 While it’s unfortunate that the Bey and Yahudi Hammams are now just historical sites, there are several hammam facilities in Thessaloniki that recreate the traditional bathing experience.
-Two local spas with excellent reputations are the Polis Hammam in Kalamaria and the Hammam Baths at Makedonia Palace.
+Two local spas with excellent reputations are the Polis Hammam in Kalamaria and the Hammam Baths at Makedonia Palace Hotel.

-Hammam treatments start from just 15 euros, though booking a treatment package is an indulgent and enjoyable experience.
+Hammam treatments start from just 15 euros.
+However, booking a treatment package is an indulgent and enjoyable experience.
 Sweat it out in the steam room and then opt for a full-body scrub and massage to feel completely rejuvenated.

 How Long to Spend in Thessaloniki